richrd/suplemon/README.md

 # Fix / Defects
  * [ ] Slightly unreliable undo/redo.
- * [ ] Saving file into a directory stores the relative path as the filename.
  * [ ] Refine find and find_next commands.
    * [ ] Better auto find with ctrl+d.
 (Find the current word or character)
    * [ ] Forget last find on esc or automatically.